JeremiahKaren/35percent.github.io/_posts/2018-06-24-your-filename.md

 All in all then, while the application is an improvement on what was [dreadful](http://35percent.org/2017-09-23-elephant-castle-shopping-centre-update/), there is still a way to go before it should be approved.

-A protest has been organised for the evening of the planning committee on 3 July - [details here]( https://www.facebook.com/events/167374030786608/)
+A protest has been organised for the evening of the planning committee on 3 July - [details here]( https://www.facebook.com/events/167374030786608/.)

-m, according to the

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.